pomerium/pomerium/docs/docs/identity-providers/github.md

 # GitHub

-## Setting up GitHub OAuth2 for your Application

-We would like you to be aware that GitHub did not implement the OpenID Connect just OAuth2 and for this reason, we have not gotten a better way to implement revocation of user access on sign out yet.
+This document describes the use of GitHub as an identity provider for Pomerium.

+Before we proceed, please be aware that [GitHub API] does not support [OpenID Connect], just [OAuth 2.0].
+For this reason, it was challenging to implement revocation of a user's **Access Token** (a string representing the granted permissions) when they sign out from Pomerium's dashboard.

-Also, the organizations a user belongs to will be used as the groups on Pomerium dashboard.
+In addition, the teams of the organization(s) a user belongs to, will be used as groups on Pomerium.

+## Setting up GitHub OAuth 2.0 for your Application

-Log in to [Github](https://github.com/login) or create an account.
+1. Log in to [Github](https://github.com/login) or create an account.

-Navigate to your profile using the avatar on the navigation bar and go to your settings.
+2. Navigate to your profile using the avatar on the navigation bar.

+3. Go to your settings.

 ![GitHub settings](./img/github/github-user-profile.png)

-Click the Developers settings and create a new OAuth Application
+4. Click the Developers settings and create a new OAuth Application.

 ![GitHub OAuth2 Application creation](./img/github/github-oauth-creation.png)

-Create a new OAuth2 application by filling the field with the following parameters:
+5. Create a new OAuth2 application by filling the form fields above with the following parameters:

 Field                       | Description
 --------------------------- | --------------------------------------------